 The Georgia House Rabbit Society (GHRS) is a nonprofit, all volunteer, 501c(3) organization dedicated to the rescue, care and re-homing of domestic rabbits in need.
-Founded in 1996, the GHRS started as a network of foster homes and through its successes, has evolved into a stand-alone rabbit shelter and educational center in Marietta, Georgia.
-The GHRS is the only animal shelter in Georgia dedicated exclusively for rabbits, and there are only a few like it in the country.
+Founded in 1996, the GHRS started as a network of foster homes and through its successes, has evolved into a stand-alone rabbit shelter in Marietta, Georgia.
+It is the only shelter in Georgia dedicated exclusively for rabbits, and there are only a few like it in the country.
 The Center also serves as a boarding facility, a learning center and source of quality rabbit supplies.

 For more information about us click HERE